 Restore firm load by following the procedures in POP 802 “Notification of Firm Load Alerts and Directives”.

-2. Notify the WSCC PNSC, BC Hydro and SaskPower that the AIES is downgrading to an Energy Emergency Alert 2.
-Select the “Energy Emergency Alert 2” comment in the shift log and post it to the web.
+2. Request the PNSC to downgrade the alert for the AIES to an Energy Emergency Alert 2.
+Notify BC Hydro and SaskPower that the alert for the AIES has been downgraded to an Energy Emergency Alert 2.
+Select the “Energy Emergency Alert 2” comment in the System Controller Shift Log and post it to the web.

-Request the Power Pool operations on-call person to terminate the public appeal to reduce energy demand, if such an appeal was made.
+Request the Power Pool operations on-call person to terminate the public appeal to reduce energy demand, if this appeal was made.

 4. Terminate emergency energy from SaskPower and BC Hydro.

-Cancel the ancillary service directive for spinning reserves and advise these providers that additional available generation that was not offered into the merit order is no longer required.
+Cancel the ancillary service directive for spinning reserves and advise these providers that additional available generation that was not offered into the energy market merit order is no longer required.

 Cancel the ancillary service directive for external spinning and external supplemental reserves.

-Lower the import ATC for the Alberta-BC interconnection to a level where the net interchange schedule will not cause an increase in the operating reserve requirement by continuing to utilize all ACD and ILRAS loads.
+Lower the import ATC for the Alberta-BC interconnection to a level where the net interchange schedule will not cause an increase in the operating reserve requirement by continuing to utilize all ACD UFLS and ILRAS loads.

 Dispatch on the Power Pool Voluntary Load Curtailment Program loads.